OFFICIAL PROCEEDINGS OF BOARD OF COMMISSIONERS OF

 There was no Personnel Committee Report.

-With no further business to be brought before the Board, the meeting was adjourned.
+With no further business to be brought before the Board, Mrs. Moore made a motion to adjourn, with a second by Mr. Sims.
+The motion unanimously passed, and the meeting was adjourned.

 Regular Business Hours : Monday thru Friday 7:30 am to 4:00 pm